 By Carla Anderson

-The exchange has decided to limit use of the Small Business Health Options Program (SHOP) Exchange to employers with 50 or fewer employees for the first two years (2014 and 2015).
+Colorado’s marketplace is governed by a 12-member board and led by Executive Director and CEO Patty Fontneau.
+The board began meeting regularly in 2011, as did several advisory workgroups.
+The exchange has decided to limit the use of the Small Business Health Options Program (SHOP) Exchange to employers with 50 or fewer employees for the first two years (2014 and 2015).
 Operations (for example, the website and the call center) for the individual and SHOP exchanges will be managed jointly.
 However, the risk pools will be managed separately.

+According to Kaiser’s State Health Facts, 16 percent of Colorado’s under-65 population is uninsured.
 Exchange planners expect 960,000 Coloradans to purchase coverage through the exchange in its first three years of operation.

 State Exchange Profile: Colorado